lolgorilla/JungleMonkeys.github.io/README.md

 1. Understanding
-"Hardware ID" an amount of numbers specifically for a device or system "IP Address" an amount of numbers or characters specifically When you hear we, that is refering to Duttbust, The Developer(s)
+"Hardware ID" an amount of numbers specifically for a device or system "IP Address" an amount of numbers or characters specifically When you hear we, that is refering to Flixzy, The Developer(s)

 2. The Data we collect

 A. Hardware ID
- Your Hardware ID is collected to be sent to Playfab and used to login to your Playfab/Capuchin VR Account
+ Your Hardware ID is collected to be sent to Playfab and used to login to your Playfab/Jungle Monkeys VR Account

 B. IP Address
  Your IP address is saved in your Playfab/Jungle Monkeys VR account